-Born on December 6 1962 in London to Glaswegian jazz arranger, pianist and bandleader Tommy Watt and journalist Romany Bain, Ben Watt first appeared in 1981 on London indie Cherry Red as a young nineteen-year-old experimental songwriter-singer-guitarist.
+Born on December 6 1962 in London to Scottish jazz arranger, pianist and bandleader Tommy Watt and actress-turned-journalist Romany Bain, Ben Watt first appeared in 1981 on London indie Cherry Red as a young nineteen-year-old experimental songwriter-singer-guitarist.
 His first single Cant was produced by folk maverick Kevin Coyne.
-The follow-up, 1982’s 5-track EP, Summer into Winter featured Robert Wyatt on piano and backing vocals.
-Watt’s guitar-playing – rich folk-jazz voicings and propulsive echo/delay – set him apart from many of his contemporaries.
-His early work culminated in his sparse atmospheric debut album North Marine Drive (1983, UK Indie Album Chart Top 10) and featured solos from British alto sax giant, Peter King.
+The follow-up, 1982’s 5-track EP Summer into Winter featured Robert Wyatt on piano and backing vocals.
+Watt’s guitar-playing – rich folk-jazz voicings and propulsive echo-delay – set him apart from many of his contemporaries.
+His early work culminated in his sparse atmospheric debut album North Marine Drive (1983, UK Independent Album Chart, No 9) and featured solos from British alto sax giant, Peter King.

 Everything But The Girl (1983 - 2000)

-In 1999 Watt produced two tracks for Beth Orton’s second album, Central Reservation (1999, nominated for Mercury Music Prize) and mixed her third album Daybreaker (2002, nominated Best Album at Q Awards).
+As Everything But The Girl finally came to a halt at the end of the nineties, inspired by the duo’s later electronic influences he moved into electronic production, DJing and clubland.
+In 1999 he programmed and produced two tracks for singer-songwriter Beth Orton’s second album, Central Reservation (nominated for Mercury Music Prize) and in 2002 mixed her third album Daybreaker (nominated for Best Album at Q Awards).